iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

 The branches and commits in your Git repository are displayed along with the corresponding models, metrics, hyperparameters, and DVC-tracked files.

-Any live metrics that you send using [DVCLive] are displayed alongside the corresponding experiment commits.
+[New experiments submitted from Iterative Studio][run-experiments] appear as experiment commits, which are eventually pushed to Git.
+Any live metrics that you send using [DVCLive] are displayed in a special experiment row next to the corresponding Git commit.
 More details of how live metrics are displayed can be found [here](/doc/studio/user-guide/projects-and-experiments/live-metrics-and-plots#view-live-metrics-and-plots).

 ![](https://static.iterative.ai/img/studio/view_components_1.gif)